Ruspoli family: The Marescotti-Ruspoli

 Francesco Maria Marescotti Ruspoli, first-born son of Alessandro (of Sforza Vicino Marescotti, 4th Conte di Vignanello and Vittoria dei Principi Ruspoli), was born March 2, 1672.
 In 1695 he married lady Isabella Cesi, daughter of Giuseppe Angelo, fifth Duke of Acquasparta and Giacinta Conti of the Dukes of Poli and Guadagnolo (sister of Pope Innocent XIII).

 Francesco Maria appreciated and helped the development of Academy of Arcadia of which he was a member under the pseudonym Olinto.
 He was the first patron to welcome them in one of his villas on Via Merulana.
 The first volume of the Rime degli Arcadi was dedicated to Francesco Maria.
 In 1725 the Arcadia took permanent residence in the Gianicolo villa of Bosco Parrasio.

 In 1707 George Frideric Handel arrived in Rome where for two years he was a guest of Francesco Maria Ruspoli, who named him Kapellmeister.
 During this period he composed Salve Regina (HWV 241) which he performed in the Ruspoli Castle in Vignanello and Diana Cacciatrice (HWV 79) which he performed in Palazzo Ruspoli in Cerveteri.
 In Rome at the Ruspolis and the Ottobonis he performed the oratorios La Resurrezione (HWV 47) and the Trionfo del Tempo e del Disinganno (HWV 46a) both dedicated to Francesco Maria Marescotti Ruspoli.
 Between 1709 and 1716 he was succeeded as Kapellmeister by Antonio Caldara.

-Cardinal Galeazzo Marescotti watched over his beloved nephew and was pleased with the brilliant life, but more so with the great culture, munificence, and devotion to God of Francesco Maria.
+Cardinal Galeazzo Marescotti watched over his beloved nephew.
 The cardinal had a precise plan: to persuade the pope to elevate the title of the fiefdom of Cerveteri from marquis to prince.
 Other Roman noble families such as the Aldobrandini, Boncompagni, Borghese and Erba-Odescalchi were made princes by their respective popes.
 The Ruspolis did not have a pope and it was necessary to make a munificent gesture and to acquire particular merits with the Holy See.
 In 1707 the cardinal persuaded his nephew to arm a brig to donate to the Holy See.
 The modern hull with wide sails was delivered in Civitavecchia.
 Handel had composed for the occasion a choral of white voices on a text greeting the pope king.
 But that was not enough to elevate Cerveteri to a principality.